dsalomoni/bdb-2023/README.md

 ### 3.1.
 Making a local directory visible to Jupyter

-If you want to make a directory on your system visible to Jupyter, modify the `docker run` command listed above as per the following instructions, which you should edit according to your needs: here a local directory called `bdb` will be mapper to the `work` directory on Jupyter.
+If you want to make a directory on your system visible to Jupyter, modify the `docker run` command listed above as per the following instructions, which you should edit according to your needs: here a local directory called `bdb` will be mapped to the `work` directory on Jupyter.

 #### 3.1.1.
-On Windows 10/11:
+On Windows 10/11
 - Open the Windows PowerShell as Administrator.
 - Type the command `mkdir C:\bdb`
 - If a `my_jupyter` container is running (check with `docker ps`), stop it with `docker stop my_jupyter`.